Bedroom Eyes (song)

 "Bedroom Eyes" is a song by Australian singer Kate Ceberano.
-It was released as the first single from her third solo album, Brave, in April 1989 through Regular and Festival Records.
+It was released as the first single from her debut solo album, Brave, in April 1989 through Regular and Festival Records.
 "Bedroom Eyes" spent six weeks at No. 2 on the Australian ARIA Singles Chart and became the seventh-highest-selling single in Australia as well as the highest-selling single by an Australian artist in 1989.